protocol/nft-website/docs/tutorial/avax-nft.md

 - Clone [Avalanche smart contract quickstart](https://github.com/ava-labs/avalanche-smart-contract-quickstart).
 Install deps with `yarn`,

 ### Public API node

-Avalanche maintains a [public API gateway](https://docs.avax.network/build/tools/public-api) so we don't have to run our own node.
+Avalanche maintains a [public API gateway](https://docs.avax.network/build/tools/public-api), which you can use in quick development without having to run your own node.

+## Create an NFT app

+With Node.js already installed, run `npm init` to create an app directory, then `cd` into your new directory and run `npm install hardhat --save-dev` to install [Hard Hat](https://hardhat.org/getting-started/).